ibois-epfl/augmented-carpentry/README.md

 auto pts = GOPoint::GetAll();                       // access all GO of one type GOPoint::Remove(idPt1);                             // remove the point from registry
 ```
+Note the the Constructor for each GO is private, the only way to instance it is to use the `Add()` static function.

 The **G**eometric **O**bject System allows to add objects to the 3D scene before to render them.
 Having a geometric entity prior to the OpenGL Render allows to calculates relations between geometries to obtain live feedbacks (e.g. drilling depth).
 Files can be found in `/GOSys`.